zeepin/GCPs/English/GCP30_EN.md

 1. When the address `from` is empty, the deposit of the TokenID and the address `to` is performed, and the amount of the NFTs owned by the corresponding address `to` is added;

 2. When the address `from` is not empty, a transfer relationship occurs.
-At the same time as the deposit of the TokenID and the address `to`, the address corresponding to the authorized newTokenID is deleted, and the amount of the NFTs owned by the address `from` is made Subtraction.
+At the same time as the deposit of the TokenID and the address `to`, the address corresponding to the authorized newTokenID is deleted, and the amount of the NFTs owned by the address `from` is subtracte.

 ```c
 void Transfer(char *from, char *to, char *TokenID)